JellyRollJunior/leet-code-journal/README.md

 * Implement Queue using Stack
     * Kind of a fun quirky question ngl
     * Ok actually I did it the inefficient way.
 Only perform operations when necessary.
 Do not need to waste time keeping data structures correct when they can be left in intermediate states until they need to be calculated properly.
+* First Bad Version
+    * I can't code binary search properly LOL.
+Ok I can but please pay attention to indices and such
+    * Dont get cocky just cuz its easy.
+Pay attention to edge cases
+    * REDO (?)

 ### Non Blind 75